 While premenopausal women synthesize estrogens in the ovaries, adipose tissue (fat) is the main source of estrogen biosynthesis in postmenopausal women.
 With weight loss, hormones become more balanced and risk for breast cancer declines.

 In addition to weight loss reduction, research has also shown that physical activity significantly reduces the risk of breast cancer.
-In fact, the risk was decreased by 22 percent for all women.
-The risk decreases even more (27 percent) for women who do high intensity exercise.
+In fact, the risk is decreased by 22 percent for all women, and the risk is further decreased for women who do high intensity exercise.

 For women who have imbalanced hormones, weight loss may be difficult.
 Cutting calories may not be the only a solution.
-Instead, a nutrient-dense diet that restores health will help.
+Instead, a nutrient-dense diet, such as the ketogenic diet, will burn body fat and restore health.
 High intensity exercise, adequate sleep, sunshine, and stress management are also necessary for healthy weight loss and reducing the risk of breast cancer.

 \*\*\* NOTE: You may want to read [*Easily Calculate Calories to Lose Weight*](https://healthmaven.io/curemenaturally/weight-loss/easily-calculate-calories-to-lose-weight-rhiMyj2SHEmP08UW9mTC0w/) and [*What are Ketones and Will They Reduce Body Fat?*](https://healthmaven.io/curemenaturally/weight-loss/what-are-ketones-and-will-they-reduce-body-fat-T8OzbHldjEuK-BxozxE6Kg/)